2019 in public domain

 When a work's copyright expires, it enters the public domain.
 The following is a list of works that entered the public domain in 2019.
 Since laws vary globally, the copyright status of some works are not uniform.

 Entering the public domain in countries with life + 70 years

 With the exception of Spain (which has a copyright term of Life + 80 years for creators that died before 1987), a work enters the public domain in the European Union 70 years after the creator's death, if it was published during the creator's lifetime.
 For previously unpublished material, those who publish it first will have the publication rights for 25 years.
 Russia uses Life + 74 for authors who worked during World War II, otherwise copyright is Life + 70.
 The list is sorted alphabetically and includes a notable work of the creator that entered the public domain on January 1, 2019.

+Entering the public domain in countries with life + 60 years

+In Bangladesh, India, and Venezuela a work enters the public domain 60 years after the creator's death.